-This humble Indian potato curry with creamy and tangy coconut & coriander gravy will delight everyone – the pure vegetarians as well as the strict non-vegetarians.
+This humble Indian potato curry in creamy & tangy coconut & coriander gravy will delight everyone – the pure vegetarians as well as the meat-lovers!

 - Baby potatoes – 12 to 15